Crested Butte or Telluride

 Probably the biggest difference between Telluride vs Crested Butte is the openness of the valleys.
 Winding your way up the San Miguel canyon to Telluride is a far different experience than driving Hwy.
 135 into Crested Butte.
 On your way to us the mountains are on full display.
 You can see Crested Butte Mountain from miles away and the sunshine just hangs out longer, even in the winter.
 For some folks that is a huge bonus, for others they prefer the cozy and boxed-in feel of Telluride.

 Both Telluride and Crested Butte Mountain Resort ski with a similar feel.
 Telluride is quite a bit larger and features more on-mountain dining and a larger array of beginner skiing.
 The shining jewel at each ski area is steep terrain.
 The big difference in Telluride, however, is that you have to hike to it.
-In Crested Butte ⅓ of our terrain is double-black and much of that is accessed directly through lift access.
+In Crested Butte ‚ much of our terrain is double-black and much of that is accessible from lifts.
 Sure, you may have to sidestep and ski into a bit of it, but there’s a far smaller percentage of terrain that features a bootpack for access.

 Both resorts are also on the Epic Pass.
 Telluride offers seven days of skiing or riding on the full Epic Pass.
 Crested Butte has unlimited days on the Epic or Epic Local Pass.